YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 # Solution I

 A half-successful solution to the problem.
+The relational evaluator `eval''` can evaluate arithmetic expressions to the normal form, and generating coprime numbers is not a problem due to the successful relational simplification algorithm.
+However, it is not good at backward run: for small numbers it mostly scales it up, and rarely finds expressions with arithmetic operations and for big numbers even this is  very slow.

 ## Highlight